CadenTran44/cadentran44.github.io/essays/guessing.md

 ## Tracking Actual Effort ##

-My tracking method was informal.
+My tracking method was pretty informal.
 I kept a rough mental note of how long things took rather than logging hours in a tool or spreadsheet.
 That meant my tracking was probably not very accurate in an objective sense.
 I could tell the difference between a task that took thirty minutes and one that took an entire afternoon, but I likely could not account for interruptions, context switching, or the time spent staring at a bug before identifying it.

 Despite that imprecision, the mental notes were still useful.
 They gave me a general sense of where my time was going and helped me calibrate future estimates.
 If I spent much longer than expected on something, I would remember that next time a similar task came up.